Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 ## Versions
 Check releases for stable versions.
 0.17 and 0.16 have final stable versions that will no longer be maintained.
-The latest master is for 0.18.X experimental only.
+The latest master is for 0.18.X and should work fine for 1.0.0.
+I usually have a dev branch that I work out of that has not yet fully tested/polished stuff in it.

 ## Credit
 Several other portions of the code (tags, frontier style rocket silo) have also been adapted from other scenario code.